jakobhviid/k8s-examples/README.md

   - Deployment and ReplicaSet (and statefulset, daemonset, job, cronjob etc.)
 - Service
   - A network endpoint to connect to a pod
-  - A persistant connection point in the cluster
+  - A persistent connection point in the cluster
 - Namespace
   - A filter of your view at the command line (filtered group of objects in the cluster)